Head of Science

 Fisheries and Community Development Manager

-Josepha has a masters in Biodiversity and Environment from the University of Tulear and has completed training in BioManagement and Marine Ecotourism at the IH.SM (University of Tulear).
+Josepha has a Masters in Biodiversity and Environment from the University of Tulear and has completed training in BioManagement and Marine Ecotourism at the IH.SM (University of Tulear).
 He previously worked for the NGO Honko Mangrove Conservation & Education for 6 years overseeing the implementation of socio-economic activities and working with local communities on the sustainable management of mangroves.
-He joined Reef Doctor in 2017 and became responsible for overseeing sustainable community-led fisheries management.
+He joined Reef Doctor in 2017 and became responsible for overseeing our sustainable community-led fisheries management programme.

 Bosco is from Ifaty and has been helping with Reef Doctor fisheries surveys in the village for 5 years.
 Over recent years he has progressed through the fisheries ranks and is now a fisheries technician.
 Bosco really knows his fish species and is a vital member of the team.